MicrosoftDocs/azure-devops-docs/docs/work/reference/categories-xml-element-reference.md

 [!INCLUDE [temp](../_shared/customization-phase-0-and-1-plus-version-header.md)]

 You use the `CATEGORIES` element to group work item types (WITs).
-[Use categories to group work item types](use-categories-to-group-work-item-types.md) provides a description of each of the default categories used by Team Services and Team Foundation Server (TFS).
+[Use categories to group work item types](use-categories-to-group-work-item-types.md) provides a description of each of the default categories used by VSTS and Team Foundation Server (TFS).

 ## Syntax